AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <documentation_file>

-You can add new documentation to GPS in various ways.
+You can add new documentation to GNAT Studio in various ways.
 You can create a new menu, through a :file:`<menu>` tag in a configuration file, associated with an action that either spawns an external web browser or calls the function :func:`GPS.Help.browse`.
 However, this will not